timurkhakhalev/monitor-switch-ddc/README.md

 `monitortray` menu actions:

 - Start at login: toggles a per-user LaunchAgent (`~/Library/LaunchAgents/com.monitorctl.monitorctl.plist`) and updates `start_with_windows` in the config.
-- Edit config: opens the config file in your default editor (creates a config file with default inputs if missing).
+- Edit config: opens the config file in your default editor (creates a config file if missing).
 - Open config folder: opens the config directory.
 - Reload config: re-reads the config and rebuilds the tray menu.